Can DualSun panels be recycled?

 What about the heat exchanger of a DualSun panel?
 Is it recyclable?

 The heat exchanger of a DualSun Wave panel is composed of two stainless steel flat sheets.
 Stainless steel is a “green material by excellence” that can be recycled without any degradation.
 Stainless steel is actively recycled on a large scale around the world and is economically viable and technically proven.
-Today, 25% of stainless steel production is recycled material.
-DualSun’s “product morphology does not present a specific issue for the recycling process.” – Pia Alina Lange, PV CYCLE.
+Today, 60% of all new stainless steel comes from recycled material.
+DualSun’s “product morphology does not present a specific issue for the recycling process.” – Pia Alina Lange, SOREN.

 The heat exchanger of the DualSun Spring panel is made of polypropylene (PP).
 This material is recycled by different organisations for various industries (Paprec, Veolia, Valorplast...).
 The PP heat exchangers are ground into flakes, then washed, rinsed, wrung, dried, and sifted into a reusable granulated material.